-If there are no IOE facilities assigned to perform your transplant type in your network, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
+If there are no IOE facilities assigned to perform your transplant type among the designated network provider facilities for your plan, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
 If you don't get your transplant services at the facility we designate, they will not be covered services.

 Many pre and post transplant medical services, even routine ones, are related to and may affect the success of your transplant.
-If your transplant care is being coordinated by the National Medical Excellence® (NME) program, all medical services must be managed through NME so that you receive the highest level of benefits at the appropriate facility.
+If your transplant care is being coordinated by the National Medical Excellence[®] (NME) program, all medical services must be managed through NME so that you receive the highest level of benefits at the appropriate facility.
 This is true even if the covered service is not directly related to your transplant.